yashvsr/Object_Recognition/README.md

 box of random size and shape and at random positions.
 For background the color value is set to 0 and for box it is set to 255.
 The training dataset has 1000 of such images and the test dataset consists of 200 images.
 The corresponding ground truth information are stored in separate file.

-To use the pretrained model, download the trained model from [this](https://1drv.ms/u/s!AoRMuqHDZuP8iyBdb4DMllcpqhil) link.